vikbert/iSAQB-certification/README.md

 - Description via UML
 - Templates

-## Online certificate examination
+## Certification Exam
-more defailed information can be found in <https://academy.software-quality-lab.com/academy/online-pruefungen/exam-isaqb-cpsa-f-engl/>
+more detailed information can be found in <https://academy.software-quality-lab. com/academy/online-pruefungen/exam-isaqb-cpsa-f-engl/>

-## How to prepare
+## Certification Preparation
 **Review the iSAQB syllabus**: The iSAQB provides a detailed syllabus for the CPSA certification program, which outlines the topics and concepts that will be covered on the exam.
 Reviewing the syllabus can help you identify areas where you may need to focus your study.